gavintranter/battletech/README.md

 The above mechs are variants of existing mechs and need the following preparation:
 + All need the `"tonnage"` line to be moved above `"variantName"`
-+ Some require that the leading space be removed from before the colon (:) separating element name and value

 ### Systems
 + `"DifficultyList"` array needs to be flattened onto one line